TRP Toppers (Online): Sanjivani 2 Makes Maiden Entry In Top 5 List; Yeh Un Dinon Ki Baat Hai Drops

 The online TRP ratings for Week 33 are out.
 While Star Plus' Sanjivani 2 that stars Surbhi Chandna and Namit Khanna has made a grand entry in the top 5 list, Zee TV's Tujhse Hai Raabta is out of the online TRP chart.
 Yeh Un Dinon Ki Baat Hai has failed to hold the viewers and witnessed a major drop in its penultimate week.

-While Kundali Bhagya has witnessed a jump, Bepanah Pyaarr has dropped down on the TRP chart.
+While Kundali Bhagya has witnessed a jump, Bepanah Pyaarr has dropped down the TRP chart.
 Yeh Hai Mohabbatein has retained its fifth slot.
 The Kapil Sharma Show and Nach Baliye 9 are still struggling to re-enter the TRP chart.

 Yeh Rishtey Hain Pyaar Ke & Yeh Rishta Kya Kehlata Hai

-While Yeh Rishta Kya Kehlata Hai has dropped down to the second spot, its spin-off Yeh Rishtey Hain Pyaar Ke has occupied the first place.
+While Yeh Rishta Kya Kehlata Hai has dropped to the second spot, its spin-off Yeh Rishtey Hain Pyaar Ke has occupied the first place.
 The shows have managed to grab 31.6 and 33.3 points, respectively.

 Kasautii Zindagii Kay & Sanjivani 2

 Kasautii Zindagii Kay 2 has slipped one step down to the third spot, while Sanjivani 2 has made a huge entry in the opening week itself.
-The shows have managed to fetch with 28.0 and 25.0 points.
+The shows have managed to fetch 28.0 and 25.0 points.

 Yeh Hai Mohobbatein & Kundali Bhagya